tpralle/ByteRMS/README.md

 # ByteRMS

-ByteRMS is a web based restaurant management system
+ByteRMS is a web based restaurant management system built with HTML, CSS, and Javascript.